Associate Professor of Art History

 Ph.D.
 Princeton University, 1999

-Before UMaine, Justin worked as a journalist, taught in the Expository Writing Program at Harvard University, and served as the Joanne Leonhardt Cassullo Assistant Professor of Art History at Roanoke College in Virginia.
-He also has been a National Endowment for the Humanities Research Fellow and serves on UMaine’s Graduate Faculty, sitting on thesis committees in the History Department and in the Intermedia MFA, Master of Arts in Liberal Studies, and Interdisciplinary PhD programs.
-Justin is the director of the University of Maine Humanities Initiative.
+Before coming to UMaine, Justin worked as a journalist, taught in the Expository Writing Program at Harvard University, served as the Joanne Leonhardt Cassullo Assistant Professor of Art History at Roanoke College, and was awarded a Research Fellowship from the National Endowment for the Humanities.